Shane's Castle

-Shane's Castle is a ruined castle near Randalstown in County Antrim, Northern Ireland, having been destroyed by fire in 1816.
-The castle is on the north-east shores of Lough Neagh.
+Shane's Castle is a ruined castle near Antrim in County Antrim, Northern Ireland, which was mostly destroyed in 1816 by fire.
+The castle is situated on the north-east shores of Lough Neagh, 2.7 miles from Randalstown.
 Built in 1345 by a member of the Clandeboy O'Neill dynasty, it was originally known as Edenduffcarrick, meaning "brow of black rock" (from the Irish éadán dúcharraige).
 It owes its present name to Shane McBrian McPhelim O'Neill, who ruled Lower Clandeboy between 1595 and 1617.

 History

 Shanes' castle was originally built in 1345.
-A fire in 1816 left the castle in ruins though the family papers were saved.
+In 1809, it was decided to rebuild the Plantation castle to a design by John Nash, however a fire in 1816 left the castle in ruins though the family papers were saved.
+Subsequently a large Victorian-Gothic Castle was built in the 1860's, this survived until it was burnt down in 1922 by the IRA.

 In popular culture

 The castle's 1816 destruction by fire was the subject of John Neal's poem "Castle Shane," published in The Portico the same year.
 The ruins have been used in the HBO TV series Game of Thrones.